 - A retrospective casenote audit (pdf) with a target of a minimum of 50 sets of patient notes

 - A survey of carer experience of quality of care (pdf)

 - A staff questionnaire (pdf) on providing care and support to people with dementia

 Guidance for data collection tools

-- Guidance for using the online data entry system (pdf)
+- Using the online data entry system (pdf)

-Round 4 includes a spotlight audit on the 'Prescription of Psychotropic Medication', this module will form part of the Quality Account in 2019.
-Data collection for the spotlight audit will take place between June and July 2019.
+Round 4 includes a spotlight audit on the 'Prescription of Psychotropic Medication', this module forms part of the Quality Account in 2019.

 This module was developed based on the advice contained in NICE guideline CG42 (now updated) and aims to explore prescriptions of any psychotropic medication to people with dementia in hospital, ascertaining: